buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     The console view is still in development.
-At this moment by default the view sorts revisions lexically, which can lead to odd behavior with non-integer revisions (e.g., git), or with integer revisions of different length (e.g., 999 and 1000).
+At this moment by default the view sorts revisions lexically, which can lead to odd behavior with non-integer revisions (e.g., Git), or with integer revisions of different length (e.g., 999 and 1000).
 It also has some issues with displaying multiple braches at the same time.
 If you do have multiple branches, you should use the ``branch=``